 Brief bio about Tina Park:

-Tina J. Park is a co-founder & executive director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
+Dr. Tina J. Park is a Co-Founder & Executive Director of the Canadian Centre for the Responsibility to Protect, based at the University of Toronto.
 The CCR2P is a non-profit, non-partisan research organization aimed at advancing scholarly engagement and political implementation of the R2P principle.
-Tina has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union, and has addressed the UN General Assembly’s annual dialogue on R2P in 2015 and 2016.
-She has contributed to the UN Secretary-General’s annual report on R2P since 2012.
+Dr. Park has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union and the InterAction Council, and has addressed the UN General Assembly’s annual dialogue on R2P at the UN Headquarters in New York since 2013.
+She also contributed to the UN Secretary-General Ban Ki Moon’s annual report on R2P since 2012.

-Tina has recently published two book chapters, one on the past, present and future of Canadian-Korean defence relations (CIGI/Asan, 2015) and another on the role of private sector in advancing R2P, published by the Cambridge University Press in the fall of 2016.
-Tina is also passionate about advancing gender equality and has co-founded the U of T Women in House program with the Hon.
-Carolyn Bennett, the Minister for Indigenous and Northern Affairs.
+Dr. Park is currently working on a monograph examining the Korean Peace Process and denuclearization on the Korean Peninsula.
+She has published two book chapters, one on the past, present and future of Canadian-Korean defence relations (CIGI/Asan, 2015) and another on the role of private sector in advancing R2P, published by the Cambridge University Press in 2016.

 A longer version:

-Tina Jiwon Park is a Ph.D. candidate and lecturer in the History Department, University of Toronto, focusing on Korean-Canadian Relations from the 1880s to the 1980s.
-This pioneering research examines various aspects of the bilateral history, ranging from early missionary activities to the changing patterns of trade and immigration during the Cold War.
-Tina’s dissertation marks one of the first attempts to explore the bilateral history in a multidisciplinary and evolving manner over a hundred years.
-Her research is supervised by Dr. Robert Bothwell, Dr. Margaret MacMillan and Dr. Andre Schmid at the University of Toronto.
-Tina’s doctoral research also reflects her own identity as a young Korean who grew up in Canada.
+Dr. Tina J. Park is one of Canada’s foremost experts on Canadian-Korean relations and North Korea.
+Her doctoral research examined various aspects of the bilateral history, ranging from early missionary activities to the changing patterns of trade and immigration during the Cold War.
+Dr. Park’s research marks one of the first attempts to explore the bilateral history in a multidisciplinary and evolving manner over a hundred years.
+This pioneering research was supervised by Dr. Robert Bothwell, Dr. Margaret MacMillan and Dr. Andre Schmid at the University of Toronto.

 In June 2015, Tina organized a full-day conference with the Hon.
 Hugh Segal, Master of Massey College, on strategic partnership between Canada and the Republic of Korea in the 21st century.
 This conference featured a keynote address by His Excellency Dae-Shik Jo, South Korean Ambassador to Canada, and panels on the CKFTA, defence & strategy, and immigration & education.
 It also involved a special luncheon address by the Hon.
 Justice Michael Kirby who wrote the UN report on the Commission of Inquiry on the Democratic People’s Republic of Korea.
 Tina is a frequent commentator in the media on issues related to Canadian foreign policy, inter-Korean relations, North Korea’s nuclear weapons program and Canadian-Korean relations.
 Since 2013, Tina has participated in the annual Canada-Korea Forum, a track 1.5 discussion between the two countries, specializing in Canadian-Korean defense relations.
 Her latest book chapter on the past, present and future of Canadian-Korean defense relations can be found in Mutual Security in the Asia-Pacific: Roles for Australia, Canada and South Korea, co-published by CIGI & Asan Policy Institute, 2015.
 (Available for purchase here.)

 Tina is also an enthusiastic advocate of international human rights issues, especially the Responsibility to Protect (R2P) principle.
-On Feb 14, 2010, Tina Park and Victor MacDiarmid co-founded the Canadian Centre for Responsibility to Protect (CCR2P), a non-partisan and non-profit independent research institute based at the Munk School of Global Affairs, University of Toronto, which currently has over a hundred analysts across Canada and over 150 Senior Fellows and Junior Fellows in the R2P Scholars Network across the globe.
+On Feb 14, 2010, Tina Park and Victor MacDiarmid co-founded the Canadian Centre for Responsibility to Protect (CCR2P), a non-partisan and non-profit independent research institute based at the University of Toronto, which currently has over a hundred analysts across Canada and over 300 Senior Fellows and Junior Fellows in the R2P Scholars Network across the globe.

 In the fall of 2012, Tina advised the Inter-Parliamentary Union (IPU) at the 127th Assembly in Quebec City with Dr. Edward Luck, the former Secretary-General’s Representative on R2P.
 Tina continued to advise the IPU Assembly at the 128th Assembly in Quito, Ecuador in the spring of 2013 for their adoption of R2P Resolution on the role of parliamentarians in enforcing R2P.
 She has contributed to the UN Secretary-General Ban Ki-Moon’s Report on Responsibility to Protect and has participated in the annual UN General Assembly Dialogue on R2P since Sept 2013.
 Most recently, Tina addressed the UN General Assembly at the annual dialogue on R2P in September 2015 and her remarks can be found here.